 - Devise “to be” process and system designs

 - Determine requirements attributes, and verify and validate those requirements

 Analysis tools and techniques

 Prototyping and walk-throughs

 Criteria for verification before hand-off for solution development

-As a prerequisite for those with little or no practical BA knowledge or experience, we recommend the Business Analyst Essentials course.
+As a prerequisite for those with little or no practical Business Analysis knowledge or experience, we recommend the Business Analyst Essentials course.

 All sessions are Face-to-Face unless otherwise noted.